sardinecan/nakalia/README.md

 ```
 nakala
 ├── API_nakala.jl // Generic script to get informations about user, etc. (should be a notebook)
-├── uploadDatas/ // to upload data to nakala (data ≠ file: one folder = one data)
-│   ├── listFile.jl // this script lists files contained in a folder
+├── listFile.jl // this script lists files contained in folders (used to upload data and files)
-│   ├── metadata.csv // the metadata of the data
-│   └── uploadDatas.jl // the file to execute to upload data
-├── tmp/ // temporary files, test, etc.
 └── README.md
 ```